trueagi-io/hyperon-experimental/docs/minimal-metta.md

-This document describes the minimal set of embedded MeTTa instructions which is enough to write the complete MeTTa interpreter in MeTTa.
+This document describes the minimal set of embedded MeTTa instructions which is designed to write the complete MeTTa interpreter in MeTTa.
 Current version of the document includes improvements which were added after experimenting with the first version of such an interpreter.
 It is not a final version and some directions of the future work is explained at the end of the document.